 Evidence of Impact for Reduced Administrative Burden for SNAP

-A median recertification interval of 12 months or longer for SNAP is one of the five most effective policies that a state can implement to make sure children get off to a healthy start and thrive, and that promote greater equity in child wellbeing.
+A median recertification interval of 12 months or longer for SNAP is one of the five most effective Implementing a combination of low-burden state policies to increase SNAP participation among children with families, including a 12-month recertification period, simplified income reporting, and online services, is one of the most effective approaches to make sure children get off to a healthy start and thrive, and that promote greater equity in child wellbeing.

-The most rigorous research studies show that educed administrative burden for SNAP:
+The most rigorous research studies show that reduced administrative burden for SNAP:

 IMPACT OF REDUCED ADMINISTRATIVE BURDEN FOR SNAP||EVIDENCE OF IMPACT|